 The research methodology incorporates both primary and secondary research to collect the relevant market data.
 We have analyzed the global hospital acquired infections control market by considering the revenue through extensive primary research to understand the usage patterns, historic trends, problems faced by the medical staff, the required treatment developments, and most preferred products.
 Key opinion leaders have been considered for the primary research, including experienced healthcare professionals in various healthcare facilities at the country level.
 These estimates are further validated with product manufacturers, distributors, and suppliers.

 Extensive secondary research has been carried out to understand the treatment rate, adoption rate, regulatory scenarios, average selling price, and reimbursement scenario by referring to published scientific literature from various databases such as the WHO, PubMed, Springer, and Wiley among others.
-We have also analyzed various market companies’ annual reports, investor presentations, SEC filings, 10k reports and press releases to fetch substantial information about the market size, trends, opportunities, drivers, restraints and other market dynamics.
+We have also analyzed various market companies’ annual reports_bk_01_01_2020, investor presentations, SEC filings, 10k reports_bk_01_01_2020 and press releases to fetch substantial information about the market size, trends, opportunities, drivers, restraints and other market dynamics.

 Global Hospital-acquired Pneumonia Prevention Market Taxonomy